gsoft-inc/wl-web-configs/packages/eslint-plugin/README.md

 ### monorepo-root

-The `monorepo-root` configuration is suitable for the root tsconfig.
+The `monorepo-root` configuration is suitable for the root `tsconfig` file of a monorepo project.

 To use this configuration, add the following to your `.eslintrc.json` file: